pion/example-webrtc-applications/sip-to-webrtc/README.md

 ### Make your phone call
 `sip-to-webrtc` is now listening on `:5060` and will accept all invites.
-When an Invite has been accepted you will a log message like this.
+When an Invite has been accepted you will see a log message like this.

 ```
 Accepting SIP Invite: From: "+15550100001" <sip:+15550100001@192.168.1.93>;tag=nc8uzmZUHUTbqH0v